 Both candidates on a ticket for ASUW President and Vice President must meet the following requirements:

-They must be a full-time ASUW fee paying student.
+They must be a full-time ASUW fee paying student and maintain this status.

 They must have and maintain a minimum 2.0 cumulative grade point average as an undergraduate and a minimum 3.0 cumulative grade point average as a graduate or professional student or a 2.0 if the program does not require it.

-They must submit an application by the required deadline (as outlined in Section 1, Subsection C of this Article) provided by the Elections Commission.
+They must submit an application by the required deadline (as outlined in Article 5, Section 5.02, Subsection 2, Clause A of these By-Laws) provided by the Elections Commission.

-They must have completed no less than sixty (60) hours of university credit by June 10 of the calendar year in which they was elected as an undergraduate student, or, as a graduate or professional student, they must have completed no less than eighteen (18) hours of university credit by June 10 of the calendar year in which they was elected.
+They must have completed no less than sixty (60) hours of university credit by June 10 of the calendar year in which they were elected as an undergraduate student, or, as a graduate or professional student, they must have completed no less than eighteen (18) hours of university credit by June 10 of the calendar year in which they were elected.

-They must have completed no less than twenty-four (24) of those hours as an undergraduate student, or, as a graduate or professional student, eighteen (18) hours, at the University of Wyoming.
+They must have completed no less than twenty-four (24) of those hours as an undergraduate student, or eighteen (18) hours as a graduate or professional student at the University of Wyoming.

-Candidates for President and Vice President will run jointly, on a combined ticket.
-Students will not be able to vote for a President and Vice President individually, but must instead vote for a ticket.
-All election rules will apply jointly to candidates for President and Vice President running on the same ticket.

 They cannot be a currently serving member of the ASUW Judicial Council or the ASUW Elections Commission.
 In the event that an individual who wishes to declare their candidacy or is currently serving in one of these capacities, they must resign as a member of the ASUW Judicial Council or the ASUW Elections Commission in order to officially declare their candidacy when filing closes.

+The ASUW Advisor will automatically verify that all candidates are not on Conduct Probation as assigned by the Assistant Dean of Students for Judicial Affairs or designee in the Dean of Students Office.
+If a candidate is on Conduct Probation, they will be ineligible for the election.

+Candidates for President and Vice President will run jointly on a combined ticket.
+Students will not be able to vote for a President and Vice President individually but must instead vote for a ticket.
+All election rules will apply jointly to candidates for President and Vice President running on the same ticket.

-Candidates for President and Vice President who wish to be eligible as candidates for Senator must submit a separate application (by the required deadline as outlined in Section 1, Subsection C of this Article) to run for Senate.
+Candidates for President and Vice President who wish to be eligible as candidates for Senator must submit a separate application (Article 5, Section 5.02, Subsection 2, Clause A of these By-Laws) to run for Senate.

 Campaign Rules